abhishekbaghel05/public/Creating_DAISY_files_using_google_cloud.md

-# Creating DAISY files using Google Cloud TTS
+# Converting EPUB files to DAISY files with audio using Google Cloud TTS on Windows 10/11

+Perform the follwing steps in order

 ## Installing and Setting up Daisy Pipeline 2
 1. Dowload latest version of [DAISY Pipeline 2](https://daisy.github.io/pipeline/Download.html).